How to set up a hybrid cloud approach

 2. Plan your workloads:

 Decide what instances should be in the public and private clouds.
 To maintain more control over applications it is best to host these on your private cloud.
-Within your public cloud, you can more easily adjust your cloud infrastructure to meet your needs.
+Within your private cloud, you can more easily adjust your cloud infrastructure to meet your needs.
 Moreover, you can use specialized tools to help scale and manage your workloads.

 - Optimize your cloud use: Take advantage of the options your hybrid strategy provides, including how you balance workloads between the public and private clouds.